deepanshs/mrsimulator/docs/user_guide/method/writing_custom_methods.rst

     \mathbb{p}: +1 \xrightarrow[]{\pi} -1

 Below is a method object which simulated the Hahn Echo experiment.
 The MixingEvent defines the :math:`\pi` rotation between the two SpectralEvents.
-We also plot the transition pathways for

 .. plot::
     :context: close-figs